-A budget increases your chances of succeeding by anticipating how your money would circulate in your business by putting future needs side by side with potential profits.
+However, there are small business owners who view budgets as impractical since they have no idea how much their business would make.
+Nevertheless, having a small business budget will increase your chances of succeeding by anticipating how your money would circulate in your business by putting future needs side by side with potential profits.
 This forward-thinking strategy could help you spot financial issues early on.

 Now that we’ve established the importance of making a business budget, you can start drafting yours.
-What are the steps in drafting an SME budget?
+Here are the steps in drafting an SME budget:

-2. Calculate your operating expenses.
+One of the main components of successful small business budget templates is a detailed list of operating expenses.
 Create an itemized list of the fixed and variable expenses you incurred during the year.
-Figure out the average weekly expense for overhead, utilities, labor, raw materials, etc. Using those figures, determine whether you’ll have extra money to expand your business, or if you need to generate more in order to sustain your expenses.
+Figure out the average expense for overhead costs, utilities, labor, raw materials, etc. Using those figures, determine whether you’ll have extra money to expand your business, or if you need to generate more income in order to sustain your expenses.

-3. Determine how your business is doing by calculating the Gross Profit Margin.
 This is how you figure out your business’ financial health; it is the money left over from revenues, after accounting for the cost of goods sold.
 The figure that you get from that formula represents the money that you could use to pay for additional expenses and/or the money that you have as savings.
+Using a small business budgeting tool can also get you your Gross Profit Margin (GPM) in just a few clicks.
 This is the leeway your business has: without an adequate GPM, a company is not ready to build for the future.